Probabilistic Traffic Forecasting with Dynamic Regression: Introduction

 \section{Introduction}

-Traffic forecasting stands as a pivotal task within intelligent transportation systems (ITS), boasting a myriad of applications, including trip planning, travel time estimation, and traffic flow management, among others \cite{vlahogianni2014short}.
-At its core, this task entails a multivariate and multistep time series forecasting challenge.
-Imagine a traffic network equipped with $N$ sensors, capturing traffic data within a matrix of dimensions $N \times T$ over an observation span of $T$.
+Traffic forecasting is a multivariate and multistep time series forecasting challenge that is a fundamental task within intelligent transportation systems (ITS).
+It has numerous applications, including trip planning, travel time estimation, and traffic flow management, among others \citep{vlahogianni2014short}.
+Imagine a traffic network equipped with $N$ sensors, collecting traffic data within a matrix of dimensions $N \times T$ over a total observation span of $T$.
 The ultimate objective of traffic forecasting is to anticipate the traffic conditions for $Q$ future intervals based on the most recent $P$ historical intervals.